USGS-Astrogeology/softwaremanagement/SpecialActionTeam_Review/README.md

-# **DRAFT**
-# USGS Astrogeology Science Center Response to “MAPSIT Special Action Team Report on Cartography and Image Processing Software at the Astrogeology Science Center"
-about

-## Links to Past Findings and Responses

-## Final Status
 This is a 'quick-view' table that provides an overview of the work that has been undertaken in response to the most recent (2018) SAT review findings.

 | Finding | Description                                             | Actions Taken | Status |